JaimeRios/RPGlibraryAllegro/README.md

 # RPGlibraryAllegro
-A proyecto for Library RPG with allegro.
+A project for Library RPG with allegro.

 0. update first before install all the needed packages